Eximprod/docs/ES200/ES200_PowerPlantController_Manual.md

 ## 1.3.
 General dispositions

 This document provides information about the ES200 Power Plant Controller software and its main features.
-The information available in this manual is intended for personnel who will use this product to configure different components or for current use.
+The information available in this manual is intended for personnel who will use this product to configure the PPC equipment or for current use.

 ## 1.4.
 Understanding the Configuration Variables